PollyHannah/Phylogenomic-study/README.md

 I reviewed gene trees based on a set criteria at the family, genus and species level (tabulated below).
 These criteria are listed below and the letters for each criterion correspond to the letters in the spreadsheet
 [`gene_review.csv`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/gene_review.csv) which includes the results of the gene tree review process (either ‘TRUE’ or ‘FALSE’).

 How did I review the gene trees?
 I opened each gene tree in FigTree, I then rooted it and assessed it based on the relevant criteria (tabulated below).
-The branches in the tree on which i rooted the family, genus and species-level trees are provided below.
+The branches in the tree on which I rooted the family, genus and species-level trees are provided below.
 I then input the result of the assessment for the relevant criteria as either ‘TRUE’ or ‘FALSE’ into the spreadsheet [`gene_review.csv`](https://github.com/PollyHannah/Phylogenomic-study/blob/main/gene_review.csv).

 The three spined stickleback iridovirus (TSIV) (accession number PQ335173_PQ335174) was considered a separate species of megalocytivirus for the purpose of this review.